Back to Blog

 Internal Tools

-How We Replaced 12 Spreadsheets With One Custom Dashboard
+How We Replaced 12 Spreadsheets With One Custom Dashboard (Case Study)

-Soatech Team5 min read
+Alvi Lika10 min read

-The Spreadsheet Problem That Finally Broke
+The Spreadsheet Problem Nobody Talks About

-Every business has spreadsheets that started small and grew into monsters.
 One of our clients — a logistics company with 40 employees — was running their entire operation across 12 interconnected Google Sheets.
 Inventory tracking, order management, driver scheduling, customer invoicing, performance reporting — all in spreadsheets.

 It worked.
 Until it didn't.

-The breaking point came when a formula error in the inventory sheet caused them to double-order $30,000 worth of materials.
+The breaking point came when a formula error in the inventory sheet caused them to double-order €30,000 worth of materials.
 The same week, a driver scheduling conflict meant three deliveries were missed.
 That's when they called us.

 Here's exactly how we replaced their spreadsheets with one custom dashboard — and the results they saw.